greim/gen/src/chapters/04-generators.md

 }
 ```

-Because a generator returns an iterator, we've satisfied the iterable protocol and we can consume our tree:
+As far as the outside world is concerned, a generator is merely a function that returns an iterator.
+Because of this, we've satisfied the iterable protocol and we can consume our tree:

 ```js
 for (const value of tree) { ... }